-I’m going to provide you with 30 days of recipes (ok ok, more like 28 days and you get to pick your two favorite meals to repeat for the last two days).
-You can choose to use all 30 recipes as I have them laid out, or you can pick your favorite and eat the same foods over and over.
+I’m going to provide you with 30 days of recipes (or at least plenty of recipes so you can choose the foods you want to eat for 30 days).
+You can choose to use all the recipes as I have them laid out, or you can pick your favorites and eat the same foods over and over.

 Whatever you do – DON’T MAKE THIS TOO DIFFICULT!
 You CAN do this if you really want to.